kartonfarkas/api_docs/source/suite/contacts/contact_list_create.rst

 Where:

 * *id* is the ID of the contact list
-* *errors* contains the error ID and the error message as a key-value pair.
+* *errors* lists any error(s) and contains the ID and error message as a key-value pair.

 Errors
 ------